-What is the difference between your overall credit utilization ratio and individual utilization ratios and why does it matter to your credit?
-Keep reading to find out.
+In this article, we will talk about the difference between your overall credit utilization ratio and individual utilization ratios and why it matters to your credit.

-To put it simply, credit utilization is the amount of debt you owe compared to the amount of your available credit.
+Your credit utilization is simply the amount of debt you owe compared to the amount of available credit you have.
 In other words, it is the amount of your available credit that you are actually using.

-In terms of your credit score, credit utilization makes up 30% of your score, second only to payment history.
+In terms of your credit score, credit utilization makes up 30% of your score, which means it is second in importance only to your payment history.

-The reason credit utilization is such an important part of your credit score is that the ratio of debt someone has is highly indicative of whether they will default on a debt in the future.
-The more you owe, the harder it becomes to pay off all that debt on time every month, which makes you a riskier bet for lenders.
+The reason why credit utilization is such an important part of your credit score is that the ratio of debt someone has is highly indicative of whether they will default on a debt in the future.
+The more debt you owe, the harder it becomes to pay off all that debt on time every month, which makes you a riskier investment for lenders.